MirrorNetworking/Mirror/doc/Articles/Guides/Sync/index.md

 }
 ```

-The following sample shows the code that is generated by MirrorNG for the `SerializeSyncVars` function which is called inside `NetworkBehaviour.OnSerialize`:
+The following sample shows the code that is generated by MirrorNG for the `SerializeSyncVars` function which is called inside <xref:Mirror.NetworkBehaviour>`.OnSerialize`:

 ```cs
 public override bool SerializeSyncVars(NetworkWriter writer, bool initialState)